Freehold vs 99-year leasehold

 Here’s a breakdown of the various ways a property’s tenure could affect your property-buying decision, from their en bloc potential to your sell strategy:

 How much leasehold and freehold properties are worth

 Freehold developments tend to command a higher price tag.
 All things being equal – location, size, nice hokkien mee at the nearby hawker centre – expect to pay at least 10-15% more for a freehold unit as compared to a leasehold one.

 Both condos are sat close to East Coast Park – you get similar sea views, nature-side living along the city fringe, and all that good stuff.

 Market value over time

-How does the market value of freehold developments compare to leasehold ones as time passes?
+This difference in price is justified by the market value of freehold developments compared to leasehold ones as time passes.

 Looking at tenure alone, though, the value of freehold property starts to differ from that of leasehold property most starkly at 2 points of time:

 1. When the 99-year leasehold hits the 40-year mark.
 At this point, most banks will tighten the loan limit for financing the purchase of the property.